-Subd 1: Extensions: No leaves shall be granted beyond a two (2) year duration, except for leaves under Section G, Subd.
-2 (military leaves), or Subd.
-4 (Organizational and Public Service), long-term disability, charter school leave MS§124D.10, Subd.
-20, and teacher mobility leaves pursuant to MS§122A.46 under Section D, Subd.
-4. Teachers released to teach in dependent schools service may be granted a leave for two (2) years.
-No credit for an annual increment shall be granted to teachers on an unpaid leave under the provisions of this article except as indicated for military, Peace Corps/VISTA, organizational and public service leaves.

-Requests to extend for a second year of leave must be submitted to the Division of Human Resources by March 1 for the next school year.
-Extension of any such leaves will not be granted unless the Superintendent of Schools or designee so directs.

-A leave of absence is a teacher absence of eleven (11) or more consecutive duty days, paid or unpaid.
+- a.
+No leaves shall be granted beyond a two (2) year duration, except for leaves under Sections 11.7.2 (military leaves) or 11.7.4 (Organizational and Public Service), long-term disability, charter school leave MN Statutes §124E.12, Subd.
+20, and teacher mobility leaves pursuant to MS §122A.46 and under Section 11.4.4 of this article.
+Teachers released to teach in dependent schools service may be granted a leave for two (2) years.
+No credit for an annual increment shall be granted to teachers on an unpaid leave under the provisions of this article except as indicated for military, Peace Corps/VISTA, organizational and public service leaves. - b.
+Requests to extend for a second year of leave must be submitted to the Division of Human Resources by February 1 for the next school year.
+Extension of any such leaves will not be granted unless the Superintendent of Schools or designee so directs. - C. A leave of absence is a teacher absence of eleven (11) or more consecutive duty days, paid or unpaid.
 All requests for, extensions of, changes to, and returns from leaves shall be submitted on the appropriate form to the Division of Human Resources.
 Such applications are not considered to be approved until reviewed and authorized by the Division of Human Resources.

-Eligibility for a Leave of Absence:
+11.1.2 Eligibility for a Leave of Absence:

-- Teacher must have been employed as a teacher by the District for at least one (1) year and have worked at least one thousand twelve hundred fifty (1,250) hours over the previous twelve (12) months to be eligible for leave under the Family Medical Leave Act (FMLA) (See Section B).
-FMLA covered leaves may be taken for up to twelve (12) weeks.
-The purpose of an FMLA covered leave is to take care of yourself or an immediate family member in the case of a serious illness, child care leave, medical leave, foster care leave, etc. - Medical documentation shall be required for all medical leaves, and relevant documents may be required for other leaves.
+a.
+Medical Leave: Medical documentation shall be required for all medical leaves, and relevant documents may be required for other leaves.
 All medical leave requests will be accompanied by the "Medical Documentation-Department of Labor" form, which will be available online, indicating the need and the length of time the leave is recommended.